Alaska Halibut Fishing from Kodiak Island

 Most of our packages are combo bottom fishing/salmon fishing trips.
 Just check out our other pages for Alaska sport fishing packages, what we can provide and our rates.
 Best way to contact us year around is: email@example.com

 or you can call Captian Larry from Jan.-April 15th (907) 892-1325 .
-Leave a message from April- Dec. (there is no phone service at the lodge, but we do check for messages daily, we will call you back within a couple days ! )
+Leave a message from April- Dec. (there is no phone service at the lodge, but we do check messages and we will call you back within a couple days !!!!)